Sometimes when divorcing people in New Jersey learn how complex the NJ divorce laws are, they give up on trying to understand them.

 You can argue for something different.

-But without a compelling reason, it is difficult.
+But without a compelling reason, it is often difficult to achieve something different, again in my experience.

 3. Alimony